 4 In saying this, am I ruling out Continental philosophy by stipulation?
 I don't think so, at least not across the board.
 To be sure, Continental philosophers do not write like analytic philosophers, and I consider that a vice, but I am not sure that their rock-bottom commitments really are that different.
 The phenomenologists and existentialists I am familiar with seem to base their thought upon rational and evidential grounds as much as anyone else; even with postmodernists, I am not sure that the open disdain for reason and evidence is more than just talk.
 Am I ruling out from philosophy anyone whose inquiries do not ultimately rely upon reason and evidence?
 Yes, and unapologetically so.

-5 I need to make another qualification here.
-It is not that poetry and literature cannot overlap with philosophy.
-It all depends on whether we are talking about the mode of expression, or the source of the ideas in the first place.
+5 I need to make another qualification here: poetry and literature sometimes can overlap with philosophy.
 Camus, for instance, expressed himself very well through the medium of novels and plays, but the thoughts he expressed seem to have been worked out by appeals to reason and evidence.
-I would contrast that with, say, Whitman's poem which expresses disgust with the way astronomers dissect everything, and contrasts their efforts with the beauty of the night sky.
-I suspect Whitman was just articulating feelings, and not a rationally worked out position: however deep his feelings might be, and however much grist they might provide for a philosophical mill, Whitman still was not doing philosophy.
+I would contrast that with, say, the poem by Whitman's that expresses disgust with the way astronomers dissect nature, and contrasts their efforts with the beauty of the night sky.
+I suspect Whitman was just articulating feelings rather than a position he had worked out rationally: however deep his feelings might be, and however much grist they might provide for a philosophical mill, Whitman still was not doing philosophy.

 6 The term axiology sometimes (and perhaps more properly) is used in a more constrained way, to refer strictly to the study of questions of value; in such usage, axiology cuts across the studies I list, functioning as a component of each rather than an umbrella term for all.